veliancreate-zz/responsive-shopping-cart/README.md

  * Protractor
  * CSS Media Queries for responsivity

-Please clone the repo, then from the project root folder, run the following from the command line:
+Please clone the repo, then from the project root folder, run the following in the command line:

 1.	npm install
 2.	bower install